Ingerophrynus macrotis: Distribution and habitat

-In Southeast Asia it is found up to 300 m above sea level, in the northwestern part of its range it is found up to an altitude of 2350 m.
-It is generally associated with both open-canopy and closed deciduous forest types.
-It breeds explosively in rain-pools.
-It is able to survive in relatively degraded forest.
+In Southeast Asia it is found up to 300 m above sea level.
+In the northwestern part of its range it is found up to an altitude of 2350 m.
+It tolerates human-caused disturbance in its native habitat to some extent.

 Its natural habitats are subtropical or tropical dry forests, subtropical or tropical moist lowland forests, subtropical or tropical moist montane forests, subtropical or tropical moist shrubland, and intermittent freshwater marshes.